Joe Biden blames ‘white man’s culture’ for sexual assaults

 He quickly corrected himself, saying, “anybody who would run” and made the Catholic Sign of the Cross.
 The slip delighted the crowd at the Delaware Democratic Dinner in Dover, Delaware, which is his home state.

-Mr. Biden’s Catholic faith and working-class roots in Pennsylvania are considered strengths in a general election competition with President Trump for blue-collar voters.
+Mr. Biden’s Catholic faith and working-class roots in Pennsylvania are considered strength in a general election competition with President Trump for blue-collar voters.

 The Washington Times Comment Policy